vekobraz/get-wired-anniversary/README.md

-# Get your weird anniversary
+# Get your wired anniversary

 ## getWiredAnniversary